 We welcome new patients.
-To register, please ask at reception for a form, or telephone us so we can post one out to you.
+To register, please ask at reception for a form.
 We’ll then ask you to present the completed forms at the surgery.
 If you have a Medical Card, please bring this with you.
 We will ask you attend a new patient health check so that we can complete your registration.

 We are open to patients living within a 3 mile radius of our post code B30 3QT.

 To make an appointment you can ring 0121 458 2619, visit reception during our normal opening times or book online anytime via EMIS access (please ask reception for more information).
 Wherever possible you will be given an appointment with the doctor of your choice.
 You may book up to one month in advance.

 Please remember each appointment is for 10 minutes and for one person only.
 The receptionist will ask you for a brief reason for the appointment to ensure that you are booked to see the most appropriate person.
 You can be assured that this information is confidential.